loryfelnunez/cc-insights/README.md

 Here, we have to define a few concepts (though there will be examples below to clarify):

 - A tweet's text is considered "clean" once all of the escape characters (e.g. \n, \", \/ ) and unicode have been removed.
-- A Twitter hashtag graph is a graph connecting all the hashtags that have mentioned together in a single tweet.
+- A Twitter hashtag graph is a graph connecting all the hashtags that have been mentioned together in a single tweet.

 ## Details of Implementation